-- (c) To maintain strong financial health and meet key financial performance indicators. - (d) To ensure the effectiveness of all key financial monitoring, procurement and income maximisation processes. - (e) To maintain effective management of risks so that we can continue to prevent issues that have the potential to impact negatively on the college and/or its key stakeholders.
+- (a) To maintain strong financial health and meet key financial performance indicators. - (b) To ensure the effectiveness of all key financial monitoring, procurement and income maximisation processes. - (c) To maintain effective management of risks so that we can continue to protect the College from issues that have the potential to impact negatively on the College and/or its key stakeholders.